4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 			- Structured - Relational Data, tabulated
 			- Semi-Structured - Loosely structured as in has a head and a body like html, xml, json, yaml, etc
 			- Unstructured - Not completely unstructured but its just text explaining what the data is and/or images/audio
+		- Scaling
+			- RDBMS cant be distributed globally.
+				- They were best designed to run on a single machine i.e. upgrades involve a lot of vertical scaling
+			- Master-Slave Situation
+				- All writes are written to the master
+				- All reads are performed against the replicated slaves
+				- Critical reads i.e. reads performed in real-time might be incorrect as it takes a while to propagate any recent writes
+				- Large data sets take time to replicate
+			- Sharding
+				- stuff
 # SQL Injection
 # Transaction Processing
 # CAP Theorem